-Emerson designed this flame detector to detect hydrocarbon flames that produce $CO_2$ in their combusion process and non-hydrocarbon flames that produce mainly water vapor

-$(H_2O)$ from inorganic fuels, for example, hydrogen, ammonia, hydrofluoric acid, hydrochloric acid, etc.
+The flame detector is designed to detect hydrocarbon flames that produce CO_2 in their combusion process and non-hydrocarbon flames that produce mainly water vapor (H2O) from inorganic fuels, for example, hydrogen, ammonia, hydrofluoric acid, hydrochloric acid, etc.

-The detector's principle of operation is based on the patented spectral analysis technology that identifies the infrared spectral signature of fire products, namely the hot $CO_2$ spectral emissions band at 4.2 to 4.7 microns and the hot water ( $H_2O$ ) spectral emission band at 2.7 to 3.0 microns.
-The detector also analyzes additional spectral bands (above and below these bands) for background interferences.
+The detector's principle of operation is based on the patented spectral analysis technology that identifies the IR spectral signature of fire products, namely the hot CO_2 spectral emissions band at 4.2 to 4.7 microns and the hot water (H2O) spectral emission band at 2.7 to 3.0 microns.
+Additional spectral bands (above and below these bands) are analyzed for background interferences.

-The spectral analysis incorporates several detection algorithms, according to several types of fire events, taking into account simultaneous detection of both $CO_2$ and $H_2O$ peaks or only one of them, as well as flickering analysis at frequencies typical to these flames.
-Only when all the parameters of the spectral analysis and the flickering analysis meet the predetermined values is a fire condition identified and the fire alarm activated.
+The spectral analysis incorporates several detection algorithms, according to several types of fire events, taking into account simultaneous detection of both CO_2 and H_2O peaks, or only one of them, as well as flickering analysis at frequencies typical to these flames.
+Only when all the parameters of the spectral analysis and the flickering analysis meet the predetermined values is a fire condition identified and the fire alarm is used.